metno/old-github.io-site/content/blog/20150824-openstack-ceilometer-basics.md

 3df105345ada4460b16ee11c06617cf7
 ```

-Please note that the tests below will not output anything useful if you have a newly installed OpenStack/Devstack with no data or instances in the database.
+Please note that the tests below will not output anything useful if you have a newly installed OpenStack/Devstack with no data / instances in the database.

-Quick test listing of meters:
+Run a quick test listing of available meters:

 ```bash
 curl -H X-Auth-Token:$TOKEN "${ADMIN_URL}meters" | python -m json.tool|grep name|head -3